fgoujeon/maki/doc/concepts/composite-state.md

 ## Definition

-A composite state is a state that runs its own, nested state machine.

-Like a state machine, a composite state can be made of several [orthogonal regions](@ref region).
+A composite state is a state that contains its own set of nested states and transitions.
+Like a state machine, a composite state has exactly one active state (unless it's made of several [regions](@ref region)).

+In example below, `running` is a composite state:

+@startuml{composite_state.png}
+state running {
+    [*] --> initializing
+    initializing --> idle : end_of_init
+    idle -> processing_command : command_request
+    processing_command -> idle : command_execution
+}

+[*] --> running
+running -> failing : error
+hide empty description
+@enduml

+Whenever a state machine enters a composite state, it also enters the initial state (`initializing` in our example) of that composite state.
+Whenever a state machine exits a composite state, it also exits the active state of that composite state.

 A state that belongs to a composite state is called a **substate**.
+A substate can also be composite, turning a state machine into a tree of states.

+Whenever a substate is active, all its parent states, or **superstates**, are considered active as well.

 ## When to Use a Composite State